-The College’s primary purpose is the provision of quality vocational education and training programs to learners.
+The College’s primary purpose is the provision of quality vocational education and training programs to its learners.

-The College will apply this policy consistently and fairly across all programs and any learner enrolled into a program at the College.
+The College will apply this policy consistently and fairly across all course programs and all learners.

 - Project/case study assessment – learners will prepare a report or complete an assignment based on instructions and criteria provided